 3. Was your organization accredited in the 2010-2011 school Year?
-If yes, please list the fiamle (s) of the accrediting organization (s) and the accreditation term intentifyear start-month/year start-month/year and).
+If yes, please list the inarce (s) of the accreditation organization (s) and the accreditation ferm intenth/year start- month/year end).
 If your accreditation is pending, meaning your organization has formally submitted an application to a nationally recognized accrediting organization, please provide details with the expected date of accreditation in the space provided below.